 Dinner

 For dinner any chicken curry with some veggies or cauliflower rice works but today I baked a sumac chicken recipe.
-It is perfect for weeknights because clean up is fast and easy.
-This Sumac Chicken is perfect when paired with some red bell peppers, sweet potatoes and broccoli.
-Now if you don’t have access to sweet potato where you live, you can totally substitute it with white potato since The Whole 30 is more about eating real, whole foods and less about watching your carbohydrate intake.
+It is perfect for weeknights because clean-up is fast and easy.
+This Sumac Chicken is perfect when paired with some red bell peppers, sweet potatoes, and broccoli.
+Now if you don’t have access to sweet potato where you live, you can substitute it with white potato since The Whole 30 is more about eating real, whole foods and less about watching your carbohydrate intake.

-Stay tuned for my honest review of the Whole 30 next and let me know in the comments if you’ve ever tried this protocol.
+Let me know in the comments if you’ve ever tried the Whole30 protocol.
 I’d love to know what your food looks like if you have!

 Leave a Reply